User Interface Tabs

 - Enable/disable log collection from the device.

 The Applications section provides an overview pie-chart (which can be drilled down to raw log information) and lists the devices from which application logs for IIS W3C Web Servers, IIS W3C FTP Servers, MS SQL Servers, Oracle Live Audit, DHCP Windows/Linux Servers, Apache Web Servers or Print Servers, have been received or imported into EventLog Analyzer.
-The device list displayed is categorized based on Application Type selected from the drop-down list (default: All Applications).
+The device list displayed is categorized based on Application Type selected from the drop-down list.
 Applications logs can be imported into EventLog Analyzer by selecting +Import from the Actions drop-down list.
-Individual add options are provided for Oracle, Print, MS SQL, and Terminal Server logs.
-Once you have added them as devices to EventLog Analyzer, simply select the respective add option from the Actions drop-down list and provide the name of the device where these applications are running.

 The Compliance tab provides the set of canned reports as required by various compliance policies, namely, FISMA, PCI-DSS, SOX, HIPAA, GLBA, GPG, and ISO 27001:2013.
 The +Add option allows you to create and select the reports required for a new compliance policy of your choice.
 The Edit option allows you to customize the reports available under each compliance policy.

-This section allows you to configure EventLog Analyzer according to your IT infrastructure.
-It has three sub-sections, Configuration, Admin Settings, and System Settings.
+This section allows you to configure EventLog Analyzer as per your requirements.
+It has three sub-sections as given below:

-This section consists of various system configuration settings like: Notification Settings, Server Diagnostics, Database Access, Re-branding, NT Service, Connection Settings.
+This section can allow you to configure various settings including Notification Settings, Server Diagnostics, Database Access, Re-branding, NT Service, Connection Settings, and Listener Ports.